SDivakarBhat/sdivakarbhat.github.io/_posts/2021-12-05-dharma-moral-dilemma.md

 due to our inherent ignorance and vulnerable nature?
 Does staunch commitment to dharma alleviate us from the misery of birth and of being alive?
-Thoughts such as these drive us to explore more on the meaning of dharma and its effect on our life.
+Thoughts such as these drive us to explore more on the meaning of dharma and its effect on our life.<!-- more -->

 This idea of dharma has been a very important topic in Indian philosophy and is all the more relevant in the contemporary world.
 In